stelviodev/stelvio/docs/guides/stlv-dev.md

 Now call your API like you normally would (e.g. `https://...execute-api.../v1/`).
 Edit your function code and refresh — the next request picks it up.

 To stop the local server: `Ctrl+C`.
-To switch back to real AWS Lambdas: run `stlv deploy` again.
+Stopping the dev server won't change the infrastructure in AWS.
+You need to re-deploy without dev mode using `stlv deploy` again to switch back to your lambda code being deployed to AWS.

 !!! warning
     `stlv dev` still deploys real AWS resources (so it needs AWS credentials and it can cost money).
 It may also create an AppSync API named `stelvio` in your account.